eda-ricercatore/sardegna-scala/notes/scala-notes.md

 		after its initialization.
 		Any variable that is not mutable is an immutable variable
 		\cite[\S5.1, pp. 138-139]{Tate2010}.
+		A non-empty set of mutable variables describe the mutable state of the software
+		\cite[\S5.1, pp. 139]{Tate2010}.
 + Advanced programming constructs \cite[\S5.1, pp. 137]{Tate2010}
 	- Actors for concurrency.
 	- *Ruby*-style collections with higher-order functions.